pack98/pack98.github.io/index.md

 4th Grade | Webelos I
 5th Grade | Webelos II

-## What is the Pack Committee and how is leadership organized?
+## What is the Pack Committee?
 The Pack Committee, headed by the Pack Committee Chairman, works with our charter organization, First Christian Church, to run our Cub Scout Pack.

 The Pack Committee works with the Cubmaster and Den Leaders to provide a great program for our Cub Scouts.

 Our Pack Committee's decision making is guided by three principles:
-1. When possible, do what is best for the boys.
+1. When possible, do what is best for the Scouts.
 2. Don't punish boys for the mistakes of adults.
 3. Financial transparency in all our efforts.

-The Pack Committee consists of: John Exum (Pack Committee Chairman), Frank Likert (Treasurer & Assistant Cubmaster), Willie Abrams (Cubmaster), Bill LaGrange (Den Leader), and Jake Green (Assistant Den Leader).
-Scott Turley (Den Leader) is a member through the end of September 2017.
+## Who can I contact with more questions?

+Cubmaster Jake Green at [(817) 915-9063.](tel:-817-915-9063)